PaloAltoNetworks/cortex.pan.dev/docs/usecases.md

+---
+id: use
+title: Cortex™ Use Cases
+sidebar_label: Cortex™ Use Cases
+---

 There are virtually infinite scenarios for applications that consume information in Cortex™ Data Lake.
 Here are some of the most common use-cases.
 As new features and data are added to the Cortex API and Data Lake schema, the scenarios will continue to grow over time.